Lesson 1: The Origin of the RF-DASH Program

 - Recognize the societal levels that may influence farmers/ranchers and their communities.

-Directions: Select the arrow button below to learn about the creation of the RF-DASH program.
-What information presented surprised you?
+Slide Presentation: Select the arrow button below to view each slide.
+This presentation is about the creation of the RF-DASH program.
+What information surprised you?

 Card Flip Activity: Which of the following are the primary obstacles to injury prevention on farms?
 Select the cards below to test your knowledge!

-Directions: Select the arrow button below to learn who influences a farmer/rancher’s safety behavior?
+Slide Presentation: Select the arrow button below to view each slide.
+This presentation discusses who influences a farmer/rancher’s safety behavior.

 Influence Level Activity: Using your mouse, hover over the plus signs to learn the different influence level definitions.

-Directions: Select the buttons below to learn more reasons why farmers chose firefighters and EMS to deliver agricultural health and safety interventions.
+Slide Presentation: Select the arrow button below to view each slide.
+This presentation provides more reasons why farmers/ranchers chose firefighters and EMS to deliver agricultural health and safety interventions.

 Response #1